-Here are my columns, reviews, and essays, from 2008 through 2013, added as published.
-Eventually these will be moved to the thematic sections on this site or to my archives offline.
-Those prefaced with an asterisk (*) might be considered “signature pieces” that I’m willing to be known by, for better or worse.
+Here are my columns, reviews, and essays, from 2008 through the present, newest first.
+Those prefaced with an asterisk (*) are “signature pieces” that I’m willing to be known by, for better or worse.

 Yale’s ’Great Conversation’?, The Politic, Feb.
 27, 2014, March/April issue in print.
-An “open letter” to Yale undergraduates, via one of their journals, on why Yale’s venture in Singapore is wrong, even though it’s up and running and we wish its participants well. http://thepolitic.org/yales-great-conversation/
+An “open letter” to Yale undergraduates, in a campus journal, on why Yale’s venture in Singapore is wrong even though it’s up and running and I wish its participants well.

 * On government surveillance: plus ca change,… A letter to the editor of The New York Times from 1970, re-posted by History News Network, Dec.
 16, 2013.
 Not only is surveillance today more enveloping than it was in 1970, as well as more intimately intrusive; precisely because it plays so deftly on an underside of “human nature,” a lot of people “Like” it. http://hnn.us/article/154240